SergeyTeplyakov/DissectingTheCode/posts/final_posts/2017-Pattern matching csharp.md

 switch(o)
 {
     // The generated code is less optimal:
-    // If o is int more than one type check and unboxing operation
+    // If o is int, then more than one type check and unboxing operation
     // may happen.
     case int n when n == 1: return 1;
     case string s when s == "": return 2;